pythtb/pythtb/docs/source/usage.md

 - {py:class}`pythtb.TBModel`
    Tight-binding Hamiltonians on arbitrary lattices.
 Use it to set hoppings, sweep parameters, compute spectra, and evaluate derived quantities such as Berry curvature, quantum geometric tensors, axion angles, or local Chern markers.
 - {py:class}`pythtb.WFArray`
    Mesh-aware wavefunction storage.
-Solve a model across $k$/$\lambda$ grids, then evaluate Wilson loops, Berry phases, Chern numbers, and other objects with consistent periodic boundary conditions.
+Solve a model across $(k, \lambda)$ grids, then evaluate Wilson loops, Berry phases, Chern numbers, and other objects with consistent periodic boundary conditions.
 - {py:class}`pythtb.W90`
    Interface with [Wannier90](http://www.wannier.org) and export a Wannierized tight-binding model in the form of a {py:class}`TBModel`.

 :::{versionadded} 2.0.0
 These classes were introduced in PythTB version 2.0.0.